law-firm-seo

 12 min read

-For most law firms, Google Business Profile (GBP) is the single most important local SEO asset.
-It’s what determines whether you appear in the “map pack”—those three business listings that appear at the top of local searches.
+For most law firms, Google Business Profile (GBP) optimization is the single most important local SEO asset.
+It’s what determines whether you appear in the local 3-pack (those three business listings that appear at the top of local searches).
 Here’s everything you need to know to optimize it.

 Why Google Business Profile Matters for Law Firms